ProfGarfield/ZeroBraneForTOTPP/README.md

 ## ZeroBrane Studio Features

 ZeroBrane studio provides standard text editor features like line numbering and basic highlighting for Lua.
-It also contains a project analyzer which will detect many potential mystakes without having to actually load a Civ II game.
+It also contains a project analyzer which will detect many potential mistakes without having to actually load a Civ II game.
 It also allows you to switch between project folders, and remembers what files you had open in each project.
 It also provides a Lua Console so you quickly test Lua behaviour (as long as it doesn't involve Test of Time specific features).

 ## Special Features For Test of Time Lua